kimono-koans/httm/README.md

 ## Installation

-The `httm` project contains two main components:
+The `httm` project contains only a few components:

 1. The `httm` executable.
 To build and install: